 The Future: What is the Fringe Style for 2026?

-- The “Wolf Cut” Influence: We are seeing more connection between the sides and top.
+- The wolf cut influence: We’re seeing more connection between the sides and top.

 - Perms: Men’s perms (for loose waves, not tight curls) are exploding in popularity to achieve that permanent “messy fringe” texture without daily heat styling.